top of page

 UNAPOLOGETIC: We are steadfast and unapologetic in our mission to improve menstrual equity.
 We will not apologize for advocating for menstrual health, education, and resources for all, and we will continue to challenge the status quo to ensure every menstruator is supported.

-Ja'Lyn is a proud graduate of Jackson State University, where she earned both her Bachelor’s and Master’s degrees in Business Administration.
-She is currently pursuing her Doctorate in Business Administration at her Dear Ole College Home.
+A proud graduate of Jackson State University, Jalyn holds both a Bachelor’s and Master’s degree in Business Administration and is currently pursuing her Doctorate in Business Administration at her alma mater.
+Jalyn’s advocacy for menstrual equity was born from her own lived experience, navigating unexplained period pain and unanswered questions.

-As the visionary behind The P.U.P.A Project, Ja’Lyn is a true Beauteflie, spreading her wings to empower menstruators and ensure that no one faces their period alone.
+Transforming personal pain into purpose, she founded The PUPA Project, a Mississippi-based nonprofit that works to alleviate period poverty, provide menstrual health education, and break the stigma surrounding menstruation.
+As the visionary behind The PUPA Project, Jalyn is a true Beauteflie, spreading her wings to empower menstruators and ensure that no one faces their period alone.